TPOJ76/ai-engineer/README.md

-#original statement from the author of the script:
+## Original statement from the author of the script: ##
-#ai-engineer
+ai-engineer
 AI Engineer Skills Beginners

 Here are all the scripts used in Episode 1: OpenAI API